Home

 • Being talked over by louder voices during meetings and discussions.

-• Being perceived as a good worker rather than a leader or influencer.
+• Being perceived as a good worker but not a leader or influencer.

-• Being labelled as reserved, “too quiet”, not having much to say.
+• Being labelled as “too quiet” and told to speak up more.

 • Feeling unseen and under-appreciated.

-You have an idea or vision that you care deeply about and want to turn into reality, but you struggle to make it happen because of internal roadblocks and resistance.
+You have an idea or vision that you care deeply about and want to do something about, but you struggle to make it happen.

-Ex: you believe that “sales is sleazy” and marketing is another word for manipulation, so you refuse to do either, which means no one gets to hear about your wonderful idea (or your business), and no one can buy from you or work with you.
+You believe that sales is sleazy and marketing is manipulation, so you refuse to do either, which means no one gets to hear about your wonderful creation, and no one can buy from you or work with you.

-To avoid the uncomfortable work, you procrastinate, overthink, doubt your abilities, and go on endless quests for more information and more qualifications, because if only you know one more thing or gain one more certificate, you will finally know enough to succeed.
+You go on endless quests for more information and more qualifications, believing that if only you know one more thing or gain one more certificate, you will finally know enough and feel safe to step out.

 Your frustrations: